10 ways to boost parental support

 people to get involved) is greatly increased if people can see how

 the money is going to be spent, and how much is needed.
-This is not
+Set a

-your PTA - make sure parents know that it is the PTA that pays for
+parents know that it is the PTA that pays for the Christmas lunch,

-the Christmas lunch, or the end-of-year disco and without their
+or the end-of-year disco and that, without their support, these

 9. Head teacher